RhizomeDB/dbsp-notes/README.md

 ## 2.9.12 Join Stream Operator

 The join stream operator MUST merge two [Indexed $\Bbb{Z}$-Sets].
-It MUST apply a join function to values with matching keys, returning a [Z-Set] containing the resulting elements.
+It MUST apply a join function to values with matching keys, returning a [𝕫-Set] containing the resulting elements.
 There MUST be no timestamps associated with the return elements, and each output element's weight MUST be given by the product of the two elements' weights that were joined.

 For example: